scordio/spring-batch-notion/README.md

 ## NotionDatabaseItemReader

-The `NotionDatabaseItemReader` allows to read items from a [Notion Database].
+The `NotionDatabaseItemReader` is a restartable `ItemReader` that reads entries from a [Notion Database] via a paging technique.

 A minimal configuration of the item reader is as follows: